 Strawberries May Slow Precancerous Growth in Esophagus

-Freeze-dried strawberries may be an alternative to drugs for the prevention of esophageal cancer.
+Synopsis: Freeze-dried strawberries may be an alternative to drugs for the prevention of esophageal cancer.
+Freeze-dried strawberries may be an alternative to drugs for the prevention of esophageal cancer, according to research presented at the AACR 102nd Annual Meeting 2011

 Main DigestFreeze-dried strawberries may be an alternative to drugs for the prevention of esophageal cancer, according to research presented at the AACR 102nd Annual Meeting 2011